kawaii5/izbicki.me/blog/Conversions.md

 Later, I will show you how to convert a `String` into a `ByteString` so you can use this function.
 (For C++ users, it is as if you are converting between a `list<char>`, ASCII `string` or `char*`, and `wstring` respectively. `list<char>` does not necessarily store characters adjacently, like the `[Char]`, or `String` in Haskell. `string` or `char*` stores characters adjacently like Haskell's `ByteString`. `wstring` can hold encodings other than ASCII like Haskell's `Text`.
 However, `Text` can take any type of encoding, but `wstring` takes UTF16.
 The [`ICU`](http://site.icu-project.org/) provides a way to store characters the way `Text` does in Haskell.)
---expand on the comparisons

 For C++, `string` uses ASCII encoding.
-However, there are other variable types like `wstring` that can hold other types of encoding.
-I will expand on this when I talk about converting from `wstring`.
+However, there are other variable types like `wstring` that can hold other types of encoding. `wstring` can store 16-bits in each character slot, instead of the standard 8-bit.
 This is similar to Haskell’s `Text`, but `Text` can take any type of encoding.
 C++ does not have a variable type specifically for unicode, but there are types that can store unicode characters such as `wstring` and `utf8`.
 C++ has a library by IBM called [`ICU`](http://site.icu-project.org/) which can take all types of encodings.

 First, we will look at a simple conversion, between `ByteString` and `String`.